by Anita Deeley at BeverlyBees.com

 Provide Bee Friendly Habitat

 - Choose plants that attract bees – Bees love native wildflowers, flowering herbs, berries and many flowering fruits and vegetables.
 Some honeybee favorites here in Massachusetts include – mints, basil, sage, thyme, borage, oregano, lavender, chives, buckwheat, berries, strawberries, blueberries, raspberries, blackberries, cucumbers, tomato, winter squash, pumpkins, melons, watermelons, flowering broccoli, crocus, snowdrops, jonquils, tulips, sunflowers, asters, dandelions, clovers, lilacs, wisteria, cosmos, black-eyed susans, gaillardia, cup plants, goldenrod, loosestrife, bachelor’s buttons, bee balm, sedum, peony and honeysuckle.
 If you have the space, planting any type of fruit tree is perfect and trees such as maple, willow, black locust and sumac are also good food sources for bees.
-Planting Siberian Squill in your yard is another simple way for a suburban gardener to provide an early spring food source for bees.
-Read more about it in Blue Pollen, Honeybees and Siberian Squill.
+Planting Snowdrops or Siberian Squill in your yard is another simple way for a suburban gardener to provide an early spring food source for bees.
+Read more about it in Blue Pollen, Honeybees and Siberian Squill and Snowdrops for Bees.

 - Group the same plants together - Try to plant at least one square yard of the same plant together to make a perfect bee attractor.
 But if you are short on space planting just a few wildflowers or herbs in a planter or window box is all that’s needed to provide more foraging habitat for the honeybee.